Why is it always raining in the future?

 Our fictional futures are all dimly lit and darkly cynical.

 Is this our fate?
 Is the future destined to be hell on earth?

 Does every version of our future include neon Coca-Cola billboards and authoritarian robot overlords?

 Or are we just projecting the unhappiness of our present lives into our wildest nightmares?

-We don’t get the future we deserve.
-We get the future we create.
+We don’t get the future of our dream.
+We get the future that we build.

 And who creates the future first?